 - Think for themselves

 If both parties are aware of the (hidden) power dynamics, agendas, and issues that might be at play, and if the leaders using the style have had training and education in how to coach employees, leadership can provide effective coaching.

 Below are some examples of when - and when not - leaders can benefit from using the coaching style:

-Internal coaches are coaches that are employed by the organization to help leaders and employers thrive and perform in their job by coaching them.
+Internal coaches are coaches that are employed by the organization to help leaders and employees thrive and perform in their job by coaching them.

 Being coached by an internal coach has some obvious benefits.
 The internal coach knows the organization, the internal structures, power dynamics, and the company culture well.
-Therefore, they are well-positioned to help the recipient of the coaching navigate those intrinsic factors occasionally missed or unappreciated by an external coach.
+Therefore, they are well-positioned to help the recipient in navigating those intrinsic factors occasionally missed or unappreciated by an external coach.

-It needs to be clear what the aim of the coaching is and what level of confidentiality/reporting there is when the external coach is hired into the organization.
+It needs to be clear what the aim and outcome of the coaching journey is and what level of confidentiality/reporting there is, when the external coach is hired into the organization.

 Read more about requirements to become an ICF licensed coach on ICF´s website.

 Essential Coaching Skills for Business Coaches - whether they Operate as Internal or External Coaches